brandur/sorg/content/drafts/idempotency-keys.md

 intermittent failures.

 Consider a call between any two nodes.
-There are a variety of interesting failures that can occur:
+There are a variety of failure modes that can occur:

 * The initial connection could fail as the client tries to connect to its remote.